zalando/postgres-operator/docs/reference/operator_parameters.md

   your own Spilo image from the [github repository](https://github.com/zalando/spilo).

+* **enable_init_containers**
+  global option to allow for creating init containers to run actions before Spilo is started.
+Disabled by default.

+* **enable_sidecars**
+  global option to allow for creating sidecar containers to run alongside Spilo on the same pod.
+Disabled by default.

 * **sidecar_docker_images**
-  a map of sidecar names to docker images for the containers to run alongside Spilo.
+  a map of sidecar names to docker images to run with Spilo.
 In case of the name conflict with the definition in the cluster manifest the cluster-specific one is preferred.

 * **enable_shm_volume**
   Instruct operator to start any new database pod without limitations on shm